AVON RING FROM ALVECHURCH

 After the locks is the 580 yards Tardebigge Tunnel shortly followed by the 613 yards Shortwood Tunnel.

-Alvechurch marina & the end of the journey is soon reached after this.
+Alvechurch marina and the end of the journey is soon reached after this.

 I am sure you agree that this cruise is one of the best Canal & River cruises that there is, taking you through some beautiful countryside and some historic towns.